raghuatharva/k8-ingress/readME.md

     --approve
 ```
 ---------------------------------------------------------------------
+2. IAM policy content json download for aws alb controller

 ```
 curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.10.0/docs/install/iam_policy.json
 ```
 ---------------------------------------------------------------------
+3. creating a policy using the above content
 ```
 aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://iam-policy.json
 ```
 ---------------------------------------------------------------------
+4. creating a service account ,  attaching policy to IAM role(role will get created by k8) and attaching that role  to k8 account

 Whats the below command doing ?
+Since Kubernetes does not natively understand AWS IAM, we manually create a Service Account and link it to an IAM Role using IAM Roles for Service Accounts (IRSA).
+This lets Kubernetes pods securely assume AWS IAM roles.

-eksctl creates an IAM role behind the scenes.
+eksctl creates an IAM role behind the scenes automatically.
 It attaches the specified policy (AWSLoadBalancerControllerIAMPolicy) to that role.
 Then, it associates the role with the Kubernetes service account (aws-load-balancer-controller).